Polo3cat/experiment-design-software-testing-techniques/README.md

-# experiment-design-software-testing-techniques
+# Experiment design for software testing techniques
-Experiment design for software testing techinques.
-This is part of ISE, a compulsory subject for the MUITSS.
+This deliverable 1 for ISE, a compulsory subject for the MUITSS.

 The definition of the experiment (Goal-Question-Metric model) is found in [definition.md](definition.md)